What does it mean to you the customer that Modern DriveLine is a Tremec Elite Dealer

 - MDL works directly with the TREMEC factory to provide the best, most current product possible.

-- We have more in-depth understanding of each model of transmission and their installation in various applications.
+- We have a more in-depth understanding of each model of transmission and its installation in various applications.

-Not every dealer has the Elite-status relationship with TREMEC
+Not every dealer has an Elite-status relationship with TREMEC

 Remember to consider the support you will receive after the sale when making your purchase.